awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.features.md

 |  Stored procedures for Amazon RDS for MySQL  |  Yes  |  —  |  [MySQL on Amazon RDS SQL reference](Appendix.MySQL.SQLRef.md)  |
 |  Replication with external databases for RDS for MySQL  |  No  |  —  |  [Replication with a MariaDB or MySQL instance running external to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)  |
 |  Native backup and restore for Amazon RDS for Microsoft SQL Server  |  Yes  |  —  |  [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)  |

-**Note**
-RDS on Outposts doesn't support use cases that require all data to remain in your data center\.